openstack/python-openstackclient/doc/source/command-objects/flavor.rst

     os flavor unset
         [--property <key> [...] ]
+        [--project <project>]
+        [--project-domain <project-domain>]
         <flavor>

 .. option:: --property <key>

     Property to remove from flavor (repeat option to remove multiple properties)

+.. option:: --project <project>

+    Remove flavor access from project (name or ID) (admin only)

+.. option:: --project-domain <project-domain>

+    Domain the project belongs to (name or ID).
+    This can be used in case collisions between project names exist.

 .. describe:: <flavor>